-- · What applications will be served from the secure data center? - Can the applications' traffic be characterized at the protocol level? - Is a detailed description of application behavior available to facilitate troubleshooting if the security policy interferes with the application? - What is the network's baseline performance expectation between the controlled and uncontrolled portions of the network? - What is the peak level of throughput that security controls will be expected to handle, including bandwidth-intensive activity such as workstation backups or data transfers to a secondary data replication site?
+- What applications will be served from the secure data center? - · Can the applications' traffic be characterized at the protocol level? - Is a detailed description of application behavior available to facilitate troubleshooting if the security policy interferes with the application? - What is the network's baseline performance expectation between the controlled and uncontrolled portions of the network? - What is the peak level of throughput that security controls will be expected to handle, including bandwidth-intensive activity such as workstation backups or data transfers to a secondary data replication site?

 Step 2: For each data center VLAN, determine which security policy enables application requirements.
-Each VLAN that requires a firewall needs either a permissive (blacklist) or restrictive (whitelist) security policy.
+Each firewall VLAN requires either a permissive (blacklist) or restrictive (whitelist) security policy.